OpenPlaceGuide/opg-pages/README.md

 ### Local Setup

-Clone this respository (`git clone https://github.com/OpenPlaceGuide/opg-pages.git`) and `cd opg-pages`
+Clone this repository (`git clone https://github.com/OpenPlaceGuide/opg-pages.git`) and `cd opg-pages`

 Clone the data repository and symlink to public assets